Skip to content

 Material & jewelery care

-"I have made a small guide where you will be able to read about the materials and my recommendations for jewelery care and maintenance.
-I hope you can take a lot with you from this, so that your jewelery will be beautiful for many, many years.
+"I have made a small guide where you will be able to read about the materials and my recommendations for jewelry care and maintenance.
+I hope you can take a lot with you from this, so that your jewelry will be beautiful for many, many years."

-If you have specific questions or if you don't find answers to your questions here, please contact me."
+If you have specific questions or if you can't find the answer to your question here, please contact me."

 Signe Abrahamson